How to Get Aadhar Card in India

 Just select the checkbox associated with that particular and follow simple to follow instructions to change the data.

-You'll need to provide self attested (means signed) copies of relevant documents for verification.
+You'll need to provide self-attested (means signed) copies of relevant documents for verification.
 For updating the mobile number no documents are required.
 The OTP confirmation acts as the verification of your number.
-Once you upload the relevant documents you'll get a sms confirmation on your mobile with the request number to track the status of your request in future.
+Once you upload the relevant documents you'll get an SMS confirmation on your mobile with the request number to track the status of your request in future.

 Download Aadhar Card Online Also Useful If You've Lost Your Aadhar Card

-You applied for Aadhar card but you didn't receive the card even after the specified time of 1-2 months then now you've the option to download/print your it online.
+You applied for Aadhar card but you didn't receive the card even after the specified time of 1-2 months then now you have the option to download/print your it online.